-Dear William Lei Ding,
+Dear Wil liam Lei Ding.

-Pursuant to the Exclusive Purchase Option Agreement between us executed on to us or our Designated Person(s) certain equity interests or assets upon notice from us.
+Pursuant to the Exclusive Purchase Option Agreement between us executed on September 26, 2016 (the "Option Agreement"), you agreed to transfer to us or our Designated Person(s) certain equity interests or assets upon notice from us.